 Breach of HR conduct and safety aside, there’s nothing more fortified than a group of people enthusiastically working toward a common goal, the same as there is nothing as disheartening as a group whose members feel as though they have better things to do.

-One primary concern which rears its ugly head in the quest to motivate a party is, every human in the group is an individual, with different needs and interests–not to mention work and interpersonal habits.
+One primary concern that rears its ugly head in the quest to motivate a party is, every human in the group is an individual, with different needs and interests–not to mention work and interpersonal habits.
 So, how would the architect of prosperity (see: you, the manager) go about meeting each individual’s needs, as well as afterward keeping them motivated and enticed?

 There are basics to general human interaction that exist between even the most conflicting of people, and it’s those basics that must be nurtured in order to create a go-getting, enthusiastic, turn-and-burn kind of team.